Qvarta/EWW_dots/README.md

 # My Eww Dotfiles for Hyprland.

-This is my eww dotfiles repository.
+This is my personal eww dotfiles repository.
 All widgets are EWW.

 ![preview](eww/images/screenshot/1.jpg)